How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series

 The monthly LIBOR dataset was analysed to identify interesting periods.
 As a preprocessing step, the first difference was applied for detrending purposes.

-Optimal Embedding parameters were selected according to the minima of the relative entropy ($E=3$, $\tau=1$ month, SFig.\,\ref{fig:sup_libor_embeda}-\ref{fig:sup_libor_embed}).
+Optimal Embedding parameters were selected according to the minima of the relative entropy ($E=3$, $\tau=1$ month, Fig.\,S11-S12).
 The neighborhood size was set manually to $k_{\mathrm{TOF}}=5$ and $k_{\mathrm{TOF}}=30$ for TOF and LOF respectively.
 Also, the event length was $M=30$ for TOF and the threshold was set to $18.86$\,\% for LOF.
-Also, a widening window $w=3$ was applied on the TOF detections.
+Also, a widening window $w=3$ was applied on TOF detections.